ysBach/ads2bibtex/README.md

 ## First Usage

-Try:
+1. To get all help messages:

     ads2bibtex -h

-The simplest usage:
+2. The simplest usage:

     ads2bibtex <library ID> -o ysBach_PhDT_SNU/references.bib

-* Paste your API token if asked.
+* *NOTE*: Paste your API token if asked.
 It will be saved as `.ads-token` file for later use.
-* If you regenerated the token, simply `rm .ads-token`.
+* *NOTE*: To update the token, simply `rm .ads-token`.

 This then downloads entry as bibtex, using ADS default format (bibtex).